QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 Since we are looking for simplicity the examples are a little contrived

+.. add as a  note::?

-Finally, we will often start with **poor code style** as a direct comparison to Matlab, but then move towards more **elegant code** which is tightly connected to the mathematics
+In this lecture, we will often start with a direct MATLAB/FORTRAN approach which often is **poor coding style** in Julia, but then move towards more **elegant code** which is tightly connected to the mathematics

 Set Up